malutanpetronel/SymfonyBraintreeLibrary/README.md

 Drag and drop the **src/AppBundle/Libraries/BrainTreeLibrary.php** , **app/config/services.yml**,**app/config/parameters.yml** and **composer.json** in root folder, files into your application's directories.
 To config your `braintree_environment ,braintree_merchantid, braintree_publickey,braintree_privateKey` in ` parameters.yml`.

-#### Important note : if you are not using ant or composer.json , directly  Drag and drop the iles into your application's directories
+#### Important note : if you are not using ant or composer.json , directly  Drag and drop the files into your application's directories

 ## Testing